 - To report fraudulent activity or other deceptive practices to another professional regulatory body or to a governmental or law enforcement agency.

-- To act in urgent circumstances to protect the personal safety of members or the
+- To act in urgent circumstances to protect the personal safety of members or the public.

 Protection of personal information

-Unless otherwise authorized by law and as outlined above, the College will not disclose personal information without the consent of the person involved.
+Unless otherwise authorized by law and as outlined above, CAP will not disclose personal information without the consent of the person involved.

 Retention of personal information